 The COVID-19 pandemic is likely to continue well into November and because of the passage of Act 77, this is the first year that Pennsylvania voters will be able to vote by mail in a general presidential election.
 While historically fewer than 5% of Pennsylvania voters voted by mail, in the June 2020 primary that number was over 80%, or 1.5 million voters.
 The November 3, 2020 general elections will likely see a similar increase in vote by mail compared to past years.

-If Pennsylvania’s signature matching process is not corrected soon, thousands, or even tens of thousands, of eligible Pennsylvania voters will have their validly cast votes uncounted in the November general election.
+If Pennsylvania’s signature matching process is not corrected soon, thousands, or even tens of thousands, of Pennsylvania voters will have their validly cast votes uncounted in the November general election.

-Campaign Legal Center (CLC) is representing the League of Women Voters of Pennsylvania (LWVPA), the League of United Latin America Citizens Council #20009 (Pennsylvania LULAC), the Urban League of Greater Pittsburgh (Pittsburgh Urban League), Amy Campbell, and William Gilligan in a lawsuit seeking to ensure that Pennsylvania counts all validly cast absentee ballots.
+Campaign Legal Center (CLC) is representing the League of Women Voters of Pennsylvania (LWVPA), the League of United Latin America Citizens Council #20009 (Pennsylvania LULAC), the Urban League of Greater Pittsburgh (Pittsburgh Urban League), Amy Campbell, and William Gilligan in a lawsuit seeking to ensure that Pennsylvania counts all validly cast mail ballots.

 LWVPA is a nonpartisan, nonprofit organization with members across Pennsylvania.
-LWVPA’s work is dedicated to protecting the right to vote for all eligible voters through advocacy, voter education, and providing direct assistance to voters.
+LWVPA’s work is dedicated to protecting the right to vote for all voters through advocacy, voter education, and providing direct assistance to voters.

 Pennsylvania LULAC is a Latino civil rights organization with members across Pennsylvania.
 LULAC regularly engages in voter registration, voter education, and other activities and programs designed to increase voter turnout among its members and their communities.